 To study the performance scalability, we measure the runtime for a set of independent computation tasks.
-To start with a first scenario, we compute the factorization of a set of sample numbers, each composed of two larger prime factors.
+To start with a first scenario, we compute the factorization of a set of sample 64-bit numbers, each composed of two random prime factors around 2^{32} .
+Naturally, the same random seeds and numbers are used to ensure reproducible measurements.
 Each number is factorized independently in a parallel task.
 The comparison involves three processing approaches: (1) with distributed tasks, (2) with local tasks, and (3) sequential execution.
 Figure 5 shows the runtime in seconds depending on the amount of input numbers, which is equal to the number of parallel tasks.
 As expected, the parallel speedup of distributed tasks scales linearly with the number of tasks - in this scenario, each task runs on a separate instance of the 100 available cores.
-Naturally, local parallelization only offers a speedup of 2 on the two core client machine.
+Local parallelization only offers a speedup of 2 on the two core client machine.
 Of course, the speedup also depends on the number of free cores available in the cluster.
-Figure 6 shows the necessary runtime in seconds for factorizing 100 numbers, by limiting the number of available cores in the cluster.